What Happens if I Default on a SBA loan?

 - 2009 was a disaster as the business losses totaled around $165,000 with the loans not being serviced and ballooning to over $515,000 with the owner of the business wanting to get out by selling.

-If you own a business, your situation fits into some of the above parameters and you would like to know if you can get out of debt and protect your personal guarantees and assets, give me a call on 916 570-2674 or send an email to Andrew Rogerson and we’ll find out if this is an option for you.
+If you own a business, your situation fits into some of the above parameters and you would like to know if you can get out of debt and protect your guarantees and assets when consulting with Andrew Rogerson in Sacramento, California.